2221368-rgb/H.A.P.A.G-Healthy-and-Affordable-Personalized-Automated-Goal-Oriented-Meal-Planning-System/README.md

 ### 1.1 Introduction (Product Overview)

-**H.A.P.A.G.** stands for **Health-Aware Personalized Agricultural Guidance**.
+**H.A.P.A.G.** stands for **Healthy and Affordable Personalized Automated Goal-Oriented Meal Planning System**.
 It is a comprehensive web-based meal planning and nutrition management system designed to help users create personalized meal plans based on their health goals, dietary preferences, and budget constraints.
 The system integrates with the **Bantay Presyo** (Price Watch) API to provide real-time market pricing data, enabling users to make informed decisions about ingredient purchases and meal planning.

 The application provides a modern, user-friendly interface for meal planning while leveraging a robust backend API that manages recipes, nutrition calculations, user profiles, meal plan generation, and price tracking.